 Goonoo Goonoo Station

 Originally built in 1831, Goonoo Goonoo Station is now a sublime mix of history and modern architecture.
 Located on the Liverpool Plains, Goonoo Goonoo Station has a range of accommodation options to pick from.
 Perfectly suited to families or groups of friends looking for getaways, you can choose to stay in cottages that can house up to 10 guests, with ample space, modern features and amenities like daily laundry service, Wi-Fi, a full kitchen, lounge room and balcony included.

 Their state of the art Glasshouse Restaurant offers a view of sweeping hills and glimpses of the Liverpool Range, with award-winning chefs creating seasonal, delicious dishes.
 Many of the products are made from scratch, using foraged greens, house-smoked and aged meats, homemade pickles and more, encouraging visitors to learn more about native produce and local agriculture.
+Book your stay here.

 The tiny, country town of Gundagai has been a favourite of many writers.
-Proof of this lies in Flash Jacks, named for a Banjo Patterson poem about a shearer who travels around new South Wales.
+Proof of this lies in Flash Jacks, named for a Banjo Patterson poem about a shearer who travels around New South Wales.

 Built into one of the grandest buildings in the little town, this nine-room, boutique hotel features a contemporary take on country style, with decor and textures inspired by the pioneers of Australian wool, timber and steel.
 Stay in one of the Premium King Rooms, complete with a custom-made king-size bed, high ceilings, bay windows and your own book nook, which is bound to give you the motivation to get through that reading list.
+Book your stay here.